 The Charter Boat Fishery applies pressure on reef, seagrass and sand biodiversity and ecosystems through the removal of various species including sharks.

 Baseline information at a range of scales is available on the harvest of selected species:

-- The annual statewide retained catch of the Charter Boat Fishery increased from about 110,000 'fish' in 2006/07 to about 148,000 in 2009/10 and then increased to about 154,000 in 2011/12.
-King George whiting, snapper and bight redfish were most frequently targeted but at least 70 different marine species were taken, including finfish, rays and skates, sharks, crustaceans, and molluscs (Tsolos 2013). - The annual retained catch in the Spencer Gulf/Coffin Bay region (see Appendix C) increased from 48,871 to 63,362 'fish' between 2009/10 to 2011/12 (an increase from 33 to 41 per cent of the statewide charter boat harvest).
-During this time King George whiting remained the most frequently caught fish, followed by snapper and garfish (Tsolos 2013).
+- The annual statewide retained catch of the Charter Boat Fishery increased from about 110,000 fish or invertebrates in 2006/07 to about 148,000 in 2009/10 and then increased to about 154,000 in 2011/12.
+King George whiting, snapper and bight redfish were most frequently targeted but at least 70 different marine species were taken, including finfish, rays and skates, sharks, crustaceans, and molluscs (Tsolos 2013). - The annual retained catch in the Spencer Gulf/Coffin Bay region (see Appendix C) increased from 48,871 to 63,362 fish or invertebrates between 2009/10 and 2011/12 and increased from 33 to 41 per cent of the statewide charter boat harvest.
+During that time King George whiting remained the most frequently caught fish, followed by snapper and garfish (Tsolos 2013).